 - Don't over-bathe your dog with shampoo, as the soap can strip the natural oils and make the skin dry and itchy.

 Musty Odor and Infections

 Yeast infections are a common occurrence in dogs that love the water, like Labrador Retrievers.
 A dog's post-swim shake doesn't always do the trick at drying it off, and yeast can breed in areas that are warm and moist.
 Also, if your dog is even slightly overweight, skin wrinkles can form which are the perfect place for yeast and bacteria growth.

 A sour smell can be the first sign of a skin infection.
 Take a good look through the fur and see if you notice any pimples, open sores, boils, or rashes which can occur anywhere.
 While you might not see anything, you'll definitely smell it.

 If you think a yeast infection is present, try a solution made from equal parts white vinegar and water which works to lower the skin's pH.
 Spray it on the coat and don't rinse.
-You can use this as a last step after shampooing with a good de-greasing shampoo.
+You can use this as the last step after shampooing with a good de-greasing shampoo.